 However, Bolivar’s grand vision of a federation of Latin American Republics (like the United States) proved difficult to hold together.
 There were frequent resentments from different regions and Bolivar was forced to take dictatorial powers to hold the country together.
 However, this increased the alienation of his political opponents.
 In 1828, he narrowly avoided an assassination attempt (helped by his lover Manuela Saenz).

-When writing the Bolivian constitution, he envisaged a lifelong presidency – similar to British constitutional idea of a hereditary monarch.
+When writing the Bolivian constitution, he envisaged a lifelong presidency – similar to the British constitutional idea of a hereditary monarch.
 Bolivar was strongly anti-slavery, despite slavery being an important part of the Venezuelan economy.
 But, this lifelong presidential idea was unpopular within the Gran Colombia.

 In 1830, Bolivar resigned his presidency.
 He turned down offers to become permanent president, preferring to remain an ordinary citizen.
 Towards the end of that year, he died painfully from tuberculosis, preventing him from retiring to Europe.
 In his final proclamation to his people, he shared his hope for a greater union: